Day 1 - Beagle Bay, Cygnet Bay Pearl Farm & Buccaneer Archipelago

 Day 9 - Purnululu National Park (The Bungle Bungles)

 After a leisurely morning, head south down the Great Northern Highway to Purnululu National Park, home of the magnificent Bungle Bungle Range.
-Two nights here, staying overnight in the new private Bungle Bungle Safari Camp in the heart of the Park, the only camp in the national park to overlook the Bungle Bungle Range.
-This allows a full day to explore the highlights of this extraordinary National Park, the most famous of which, are the ‘beehive domes’.
+You'll enjoy two nights here, staying overnight in the new private Bungle Bungle Safari Camp in the heart of the Park.
+This is the only camp in the national park to overlook the Bungle Bungle Range.
+Two days here means you'll have a full day to explore the highlights of this extraordinary national park, the most famous of which are the ‘beehive domes’.

 Day 10 - The Bungle Bungles